Welcome to the BAMM – NextGen Mentorship Program 2021

 ● Facilitate introduction meeting

-**IMPORTANT NOTE: In person or via phone.
-It’s important to remember that face to face meetings with the mentee are nice but not critical to the success of the mentorship.
-Structured phone meetings can be just as effective**
+It’s important to remember that face-to-face meetings with the mentee are nice but not critical to the success of the mentorship.
+Structured phone meetings can be just as effective

 ● Assist mentee with introductions and network development

-● Be a valuable resource to the mentee on industry questions
+● Be a valuable resource to the mentee on industry-related questions, issues or concerns

 ● Provide updates and constructive feedback on the program to the BAMM Board

 · Keep written notes in order to refer back to them to reconfirm goals, objectives, obstacles to mentee over the course of the relationship